How to cook with a microwave

-If you thought pasta always goes mushy in the microwave - think again!
-Jack's mouth-watering meal for one can be easily doubled - if you can bear to share, that is.
-You can even take it to work - simply pack the components separately, then pop in the microwave at the first signs of a pre-lunch tummy rumble.
+If you thought pasta always goes mushy in the microwave, think again.
+Jack's mouth-watering meal for one can be easily doubled.
+You can even take it to work: simply pack the components separately, then pop in the microwave at the first signs of a pre-lunch tummy rumble.

 Microwave bacon & bean casserole

-Get two of your five-a-day in one seriously speedy, weeknight dinner.
-Shop-bought baked beans make a delicious addition to this solo stew with streaky bacon, thickening the sauce and adding flavour.
+Get two of your five-a-day in one seriously speedy weeknight dinner.
+Shop-bought baked beans make a delicious addition to this solo stew with streaky bacon, and they thicken the sauce while adding flavour.

 Microwave peanut butter & jam brownies

-Fancy a freshly baked brownie without the long wait as you peer through the oven door?
+Fancy a freshly baked brownie without the long wait?
 A few storecupboard ingredients and just 15 minutes are all you need to make this chocolatey sweet treat, which beats a plain old mug cake any day.
 It's microwave magic!

 This perfect personal portion of pasta can be on the table in a mere 25 minutes, with a rich garlic and herb tomato sauce that would have any Italian mama fooled into thinking you'd been slaving over a hot stove.

-An Indian-inspired rice dish that will become your go-to recipe to use up any leftover vegetables lurking in your fridge.
+An Indian-inspired rice dish that will become your go-to recipe for using up leftover vegetables lurking in your fridge.
 Spiced with cumin, cinnamon and cardamom, this fast and flavour-packed one-pot makes a quick and easy midweek meal.